-All bolted connections in the tower, except 4.11 leg splices, are made with 5/8-inch high strength tower bolts.
+All bolted connections in the tower, except 4.11 leg splices, are made with 5/8-inch ASTM A325 or A490 high-strength tower bolts.
 The number of bolts in each connection is indicated on the erection drawings.
 A typical bolt assembly is shown in Fig. 4.
-Bolt heads should be drawn snugly against the surface of the member which they pass through.
-Bolts of strength lower than the specified strength should not be substituted under any conditions.
-The plain washer shown ensures that the service nut can be fully tightened without running into the unthreaded part of the bolt.
-The unthreaded part of the bolt should, however, extend through the shear plane at the interface between the fastened The service nut should be members (Fig. 5). installed with the chamfered side against the washer, not against the PALNUT.
-The PALNUT is provided as insurance against loosening of the service nut due to vibration.
-Tower bolts are usually installed with the head on the inner side of vertical members and on the lower side of horizontal members.
+Bolt heads should be drawn snugly against the surface of the member which Bolts of strength lower they pass through. than the specified strength should not be substituted under any conditions.
+The plain washer shown in Fig. 4 ensures that the service nut can be tightened fully without running into the unthreaded part of the bolt.
+The unthreaded part of the bolt should, however, extend through the shear plane at the interface between the fastened members (Fig. 5).
+The service nut should be installed with the chamfered side against the washer, not against the Palnut.
+The Palnut is provided as insurance against loosening of the service nut due to vibration.
+Tower bolts usually are installed with the head on the inner side of vertical members and on the lower side of horizontal members.